Acorn221/RHUL-Final-Year-Project/text-docs/diary/diary.md

 The power required to train the models is making it difficult to use trial and error for the parameters, so I am going to try and find a way to use the GPU on my laptop to train the models as soon as possible.
 I'm also going to optimise the way I am training the models as to not use more power than necessary.
 This means I've got to get a better understanding of the models I am training with and how they work.
 I have found this paper [here](https://arxiv.org/abs/1905.02244) which I think will be useful for me to read through and understand the structure of Mobilenetv3.

+## 15/11/2022

+I've had trouble getting the Alzheimers classification to work with transfer learning, so I decided to try and run other people's code to see if I could get it to work.
+I have found that my transfer learning could be significantly more efficient and accurate if I use the existing code, so I'll have to try and identify where I went wrong with my code and make improvements.